alban-read/scheme-web-view/docs/WebViewInterface.md

 #### web-eval

-Evaluates the script; *just like using eval inside the script*; this returns no results.
+Evaluates the script; *just like using eval inside a script*; this returns no results.

 ```Scheme

 ```

-This is reasonably fast; it is implemented as a message from scheme to the web view; either using *post message as string*; or more quickly and less dangerously using server events.
+This is reasonably fast; it is implemented as a message from scheme to the web view; either using *post message as string*; or more quickly and less dangerously using server side events.